-Wolcott Dunham (“Dick”), of counsel to the firm, is a preeminent insurance industry lawyer with a list of deals and clients that includes many of the most prominent transactions in the sector and most of the major industry participants.
-His practice includes state, federal and international regulatory matters, corporate governance and general corporate counseling.
-He regularly advises non-profit organizations and boards on governance matters.
+Wolcott Dunham (“Dick”) is a retired partner, and a preeminent insurance industry lawyer with a list of deals and clients that includes many of the most prominent transactions in the sector and most of the major industry participants.
+His practice included state, federal and international regulatory matters, corporate governance and general corporate counseling.
+He regularly advised non-profit organizations and boards on governance matters.

 Mr. Dunham advised the boards of directors and led the Debevoise teams as outside counsel to most of the U.S. life insurance companies in their demutualizations.
 Mr. Dunham has advised boards and managements in negotiated M&A deals, hostile takeover situations, and capital markets transactions.
 He has advised clients on the convergence of insurance and banking.
 He was instrumental in legislative drafting efforts that facilitated reorganization of mutual life insurers and advised the American Council of Life Insurers on the streamlining of state regulation and on federal regulatory reform.